 The Adventures of Tintin: The Secret of the Unicorn (2011)

-3D may be going out of fashion in the home, but we think this Spielberg animation is a great example of how immersive, rather than distracting, 3D video can be when done right.
+3D may be going out of fashion in the home, but we think this Spielberg animation is a great example of how immersive, rather than distracting, 3D video can be when it's done right.

-The 3D effect is subtle, but totally pulls you into the world of the movie, and provided your screen is set-up correctly, you'll find yourself wanting to be strolling down the market street in the bright sunshine, haggling with crotchety old men about the price of a ship.
+The 3D effect is subtle but totally pulls you into the world of the movie, and provided your screen is set-up correctly you'll find yourself wanting to be strolling down the market street in the bright sunshine, haggling with crotchety old men about the price of a ship.

 You don’t always have to use the latest, flashiest, CGI-filled sci-fi films to test your kit’s picture quality.
 Thanks to its subdued, natural-looking colour palette, Park Chan-wook’s psychological thriller Stoker is a demanding workout for any screen.

 The shadows clinging to the vast, empty house give the film its tension, and the TVs and projectors that can dig up the finest detail and deliver subtle, deep blacks will offer the best sense of depth and drama.
-The pale skin, the glossy wooden polish on the piano, the pastel green wallpaper, and the natural lighting that seeps through the house – do they all look real and convincingly solid?
+The pale skin, the glossy wooden polish on the piano, the pastel green wallpaper and the natural lighting that seeps through the house – do they all look real and convincingly solid?

 Take note whenever you see someone standing near the staircase: is there a convincing distance between them?
 Lesser screens will make the staircase look flat, and won’t quite draw you into the strange drama unfolding within this family.
 The white kitchen should be bright but soft, with the crisp, crackling eggshell looking stark against the hazy atmosphere of this dark thriller.